Skip to main content

 Planning with sustainability in mind

-In addition to the pandemic, the effects of climate change are also more apparent than ever before.
-As we start to venture beyond the confines of our towns, province and country, we should be considerate of the impact of our trip.
+The effects of climate change are more apparent than ever before.
+As we venture beyond our towns, province and country, we should be considerate of the impact of our trip.
 To help you plan a sustainable trip, here are a few things to try:

 • Research the vendors and tour providers you’re interested in, and book with those who have a clear respect and focus on preserving the environment.
 There are eco-friendly certifications that accommodations and tour operators can have to showcase that they are sustainably built, ensuring your activities aren’t negatively impacting the communities or ecosystems that you visit.